Advertisement

 “Anytime you are struggling with a mental health issue, it’s good to think about your self-worth and how you see yourself,” Dr. Alexander says.

-Low self-esteem can come out in many ways — but in simple terms, it’s being mean to yourself.
+Low self-esteem can come across in many ways — but in simple terms, it’s being excessively mean to yourself.
+It can be hard to accept that you might be experiencing low self-esteem.
+But recognizing it is the first important step to working against those negative thoughts.

 You may have low self-esteem if you: